Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 have a state for that workspace.
 So we set it like that first.

 Now we just need to add the changes, commit and push to github and our workspace will be created.
-Wait until plan is triggerd after push and apply the changes.
+Wait until plan is triggered after push and apply the changes.

 Next think we need to do is to clone the repository we create for github automation into our machine.
 So go on and do that.